Engineered from first principles

 Read our blog

-More than 90% of the manufacturing and engineering companies we interviewed at Unifize were using Peer-to-Peer (P2P) communication tools like Whatsapp or iMessage for internal and/or external company communication.
+More than 90% of the companies we interviewed at Unifize were using Peer-to-Peer (P2P) communication tools like Whatsapp or iMessage for internal and/or external company communication.
 However, these companies still report endless communication problems.
 We take a closer look at how and why they fail to solve communication problems in these companies.